t3n0/notes/python/cython.md

 From the Cython official [documentation](https://cython.readthedocs.io/en/latest/src/quickstart/overview.html) we read that "Cython is a programming language that makes **writing C extensions** for the Python language **as easy as Python itself**".

-There are [two syntax variants](https://cython.readthedocs.io/en/latest/src/quickstart/cythonize.html) to write a module:
+There are [two syntax variants](https://cython.readthedocs.io/en/latest/src/quickstart/cythonize.html) that can be used to write a module:
-1. **cython** variant: the module is a `.pyx` file and use the `cdef` keyword, *no need* to `import cython`;
+1. the **cython** variant: the module is a `.pyx` file and uses the `cdef` keyword, there is *no need* to `import cython`;
-2. **pure python** variant: the module is a standard `.py` file, we must `import cython` and declare variable following PEP-484 type hints and PEP 526 variable annotations.
+2. the **pure python** variant: the module is a standard `.py` file, we must `import cython` and declare variable following PEP-484 type hints and PEP 526 variable annotations.\

-In the following we show the first variant (because I like it more).\
+In the following we use the first variant (because I like it more).

 Create a `fastmodule.pyx` file containing the following
 ```python
 def f(double x):
     return x ** 2 - x